 The LORD'S Passover begins at twilight on the fourteenth day of the first month.
 On the fifteenth day of that month the LORD'S Feast of Unleavened Bread begins; for seven days you must eat bread made without yeast.
 On the first day hold a sacred assembly and do no regular work.
 Leviticus 23:5-7

 The day of the Passover marked the first day of the feast of Unleavened Bread.
 By holding a sacred assembly and doing no regular work meant that the day was to be observed as a special Sabbath.
-Jesus and his disciples took of the Passover meal on Friday evening.
-From the night of his arrest when darkness reigned including the time of his trial and beatings to the morning of the 7th day marked the 1st day of his sufferings.
-From that Saturday evening when he was entombed to the morning of the high Sabbath marked the 2nd day.
-From the high Sabbath at twilight through the morning the 1st day of the week completed the third day of Christ's suffering.
+Jesus and his disciples took of the Passover meal according to the Essene calendar on the evening before the rest of the Judeans.
+He was crucified and placed in the tomb on the weekly Sabbath.
+That part of the day in the tomb was counted as a full day.
+He was entombed the entire day of the high Sabbath marking the 2nd full day.
+From the high Sabbath at twilight through the morning of the 1st day of the week was counted as the third day of Christ's death and burial.
 Jesus arose on the third day.
 Therefore, with an understanding of the Hebrew calendar and Jewish customs of Jesus' day, Scripture does not contradict itself when it declares that Jesus suffered three days and nights, yet He rose on the third day!
 Jesus is the Firstfruits of the Resurrection.
 He rose from the dead on the Day of Firstfruits.